 Schools will receive

 - A teacher CPD focusing on using a memorable experience to inspire reluctant writers

-- A set of resources for a sequence of lessons on local and personal/family history, or a memorable experience for students (this could involve a visit to a cultural venue or a socially distanced alternative)
+- A memorable experience for students (this could involve a visit to a cultural venue or a socially distanced alternative)

 - An online or in person visit from a poet to work with the class on editing and performing their poems